Madhup73488/CodeBlaze-Web-Frontend/memory-bank/progress.md

 - **Known issues**:
   - **BLOCKER: Backend database error related to `enum_app_users_roles[]` type.**
+  - A component is causing an infinite loader and repeated calls to the `/connect/user/progress` API endpoint.
   - Numerous ESLint warnings across the codebase still need attention.
   - The `handleSubmit` in `src/components/careers/JobApplicationForm.js` is a simulation.
   - Other admin panel sections (Content Management, Documents, Job Detail application list) may need review.